Leveraging Tendon Vibration to Enhance Pseudo-Haptic Perceptions in VR: XP3: Influence of tendon vibration on weight perception measured by pseudo-weight induced by visual motion gain

 \subsection{Discussion}

-The PSE from the two groups were in a symmetrical relationship.
-This suggests that the inner tendon vibration increases the sense of weight and its effect is the same as that using a motion gain of 0.64.
-That is, a motion gain of 1.62 cancels its effect.
-Studies mentioned in the related work section have noted that tendon vibration increases the signal from muscle spindle and/or tendon organ, and this might lead to an increment of the sense of weight.
+The results suggest that the inner tendon vibration increases the sense of weight and that the amount of the sense of weight increased by tendon vibration was the same as the amount increased by a visual gain of 0.64 and the one decreased by a visual gain of 1.62.
+Studies mentioned in the related work section have noted that tendon vibration increases the signal from the muscle spindle and/or tendon organ, and this might lead to an increment in the sense of weight.
+Here, the PSE results from the two groups showed a symmetrical relationship, indicating that the tendon vibration's effect of increasing the sense of weight would remain almost constant across different visual gains.
+This should be clarified in future work where the weight perception during synergistic use of tendon vibration and pseudo-haptics will be evaluated.
 However, the results had large variances.
 As shown in Fig. \ref{Plot_Correlation} and the results of the correlation test, participants had consistent PSE results between the vib-ref and con-ref groups.
-This indicates that the effect of the vibration on pseudo-weight sensation has individual differences.
+This indicates that the effect of the vibration on pseudo-weight perception has individual differences.
 The results of the correlation test between the intensity of motion illusion at rest and PSE of the con-ref group support this.

+Moreover, these PSE results indicate that the effect of tendon vibration as noise on haptic weight information is not strong.
+If the tendon vibration functions as noise on haptic force information, the effect of visual motion gain should become stronger and users should feel lighter at a gain above 1.
+However, the results did not show this, suggesting that the effect of tendon vibration as an additional haptic force cue is stronger than that of noise for haptic force information.
+Here, one thing to note is that what the results of the first experiment indicate is that the tendon vibration functions as noise on a haptic "motion" cue.